Are there any special requirements for driving or hiring a car in Ireland?

 Indicators - Blinkers

-There are seven toll roads in Ireland and six toll brdges or tunnels so make sure you have some change handy and remember the country uses Euros.
+There are eleven toll roads in Ireland some are toll bridges or tunnels so make sure you have some change handy and remember the country uses Euros.
 Many motorists purchase an electronic tag which can be fitted to the car - ask car hire Ireland staff about this.

-This is a list of the toll roads in Ireland –
+This is a list of the toll roads, bridges and tunnels in Ireland –